pvsr/qbpm/README.md

 [qutebrowser](https://github.com/qutebrowser/qutebrowser) is a web browser with vim-like keybindings.
-It's great! qpm is a tool for managing qutebrowser profiles.
-"Profiles" means starting qutebrowser with `--basedir`, which makes qutebrowser store all of its config and state in the given directory, the profile. qpm's main purposes are to configure profiles to share config, bookmarks, and more with you main qutebrowser session or other profiles' (WIP), and to make it easy to run these profiles as independent, persistent, qutebrowser sessions.
-Independent meaning multiple sessions can run at the same time without bothering each and persistent meaning open tabs can be saved to disk and reloaded at any time.
+It's great! qpm is a tool for managing qutebrowser profiles. qutebrowser "profiles" are actually independent qutebrowser base directories, each with their own cache, config, and storage. qutebrowser can be configured to use these profiles instead of its normal config and data directories using the `--basedir` flag.  qpm makes it easy to create qutebrowser profiles, from scratch or as copies of your main profile, and to run these profiles as independent, persistent, qutebrowser sessions.

 ## Use cases
  - Use a "work" profile to isolate your work logins from your personal ones.